dimitra-maoutsa/lecture-network-dynamics-and-complex-systems/README.md

 - Random walks on graphs (14.12.2016)

-Lecture took place during winter semester 2016/17 at Georg-August-Universität Göttingen
+Lecture took place during winter semester 2016/17 at Georg-August-Universität Göttingen.
+Rest of the lecture was covered by Diemut Regel, Nahal Sharafi, and Marc Timme.

 ( Contect provided here was created by Dimitra Maoutsa. )